TaxTips.ca

 As you wander your way through life, you will realize that life is a series of choices.
 You will be required to make millions of choices in your lifetime.
 Some of them will be simple choices, such as what to wear, or what to have for dinner.
 These choices will have very little impact on your life, because there really isn't a wrong choice.
 Some other choices may be a little more difficult, such as what tires or television to buy.
 If you make the wrong choice here, you can either live with it, or remedy it without too much cost.
 Then there are the major decisions, such as buying a house, selecting investments, or choosing a career.
 Making a poor choice here could be difficult and expensive to remedy, and could cause friction, stress and other problems.
 In order to make the right decision the first time, research must be done, and this can be time-consuming.
 Knowing your goals can simplify your decision-making and reduce the number of decisions you have to make.
 This means you can have more free time, less stress, and less chance of making the wrong decision.
 We have made a conscious effort to reduce the number of decisions we have to make.
 We do this by setting goals, planning, and reviewing our progress.
 We use the KISS method - Keep It Simple Stupid, and it seems to work quite well.

 As an example, we invest the majority of our investments in stocks, and in the beginning this required us to make a lot of decisions.
 We started off investing in mutual funds.
 We relied on our investment advisor to recommend the right funds, and we relied on the fund managers to make the right decisions for the funds.
 We didn't like having so little control over where our money was invested.
 Due to this, as well as the high MERs and front end loads, we went to a full service broker and started buying individual stocks.
-We also started investing in options, buying and selling calls and puts.
+We also started trading call and put options.
 Using a full service brokerage didn't work out too well either, because if a broker phones, a decision has to be made.
 Do we sell the stock he recommends selling, and buy the stock he recommends buying?
 Do we buy a put option on a stock, or do we sell a put on a stock?
 Do we buy a call on a stock, or do we sell a call on a stock?
 Do we take his advice, or don't we?
 These are all decisions that have to be made, with little information other than the advice of the broker.
 Also, after many years of options trading (10+), we started analysing our results in more detail, and found that at best we were breaking even.
 Trading in options took up a lot of time, and required us to make a lot of decisions.

 We now use a discount brokerage, do not trade in options, and do our own investment research.
 We buy stocks or exchange traded funds (ETFs) that we plan to hold forever.
 Thus, we simplified our life and eliminated a lot of decisions.